bojanpejkovic/apijx/README.md

 Now just change languages to any table from your DB, and check your console.

+# Response from backend

+One example of response received data:

+    response = {

+        OKERR: true, // whether the request returned data.
+If there are no queues for results or an error has occurred on the server - this is false.

+        total_lines: 3, (number of rows obtained as a result)

+        linesPerRequest: 50, (how many max rows can be returned)

+        pageNumber: 2, (page number, 0 if all data is returned)

+        lines: [// rows from base.
+THE MOST IMPORTANT THING

+            0: {id: "1", image: "pictures1.jpg", title: "", text: "", type: "main", order: "1"},

+            1: {id: "2", image: "pictures2.jpg", title: "", text: "",…},

+            2: {id: "3", image: "pictures3.jpg", title: "", text: "",…},

+            length: 3

+        ]

+        orderBy: {pictures_field_id: "ASC"}, // the field by which it is all sorted

+        searchBy: [], // fields from whereCols

+        sql_query: "SELECT` pictures`.`id`, `pictures`.`picture`,` pictures`.`title`, `pictures`.`text`,` pictures`.`type`, `pictures`.`sequence `FROM` pictures` ORDER BY pictures.id ASC ", // which query has been executed.
+This serves only to correct bugs, and turns off in production mode

+    }

 You have 2 function when calling some route: ajaxCall and